 Dr Ross Perry qualified at Guy’s & St Thomas’ Hospital Medical School in 1994.
 He is now the medical director of Cosmedics Skin Clinics.
 For this piece, he offers advice on potential pollutants in the home and the efficacy of air purifiers.

 Best air purifiers in our tests

-The Levoit 400S performed best to remove airborne particles in our at-home testing, capturing at least 99.5% and up to 100% or particles during testing.
+The Levoit 400S performed best to remove airborne particles in our at-home testing, capturing at least 99.5% and up to 99.9% of particles down to 0.3 microns in size during testing.

 Its sleek and stylish cylinder shape with a neutral colorway makes it an easy addition to any room, whatever the décor, while a color-coded display gives users a great visual on air quality at any given moment.

 The Levoit 400S scores an impressive 5 stars out of 5 on Amazon, with 85% of reviews giving it the full 5 stars.
 Negative reviews cite problems with the VeSync app and a lack of sturdiness in design.
 Positive reviews praise the purifier’s accuracy in tracking 2.5 microns and its ability to manage and remove unpleasant odors, dust and pet dander.
 Customers particularly like the look of the Levoit 400S, although some say it feels a little big.
 They also appreciate how quietly the purifier runs on its lower settings.